DamianS-eng/eol-dr/checklist.md

 If you are reading this, I, like Tommy, have disappeared to Froopyland and I miss you already.
 There's a lot here, but the first order of business is telling people.

-Contact the following friends and family directly before announcing it on Twitter.
+Contact the following friends and family directly before announcing it on social media or my websites.
 Open up my laptop, create a note, then copy/paste it to:

-* iMessages: Blake, Brother, Brother 2
+* Messages: Mom, Dad, Brother, Partner
-* WhatsApp: Aaron
+* WhatsApp: Partner
-* Facebook: Dad, dad’s phone number is in my phone too
-* Skype: Peter
 * Discord: Look in my chat list and message anyone I've talked about recently.
-So far, it's David, Jenn and Claudette.
+So far, it's Scooter, Rae, Vic and Eric.
-* Google chat or email: Melanie
+* Google email: Parents
-* Instagram or email: JoeB

-Then let ppl on Twitter, Facebook and Instagram know.

 ## Tech